 Finally, ADP's payroll is designed to grow with your business.
 More affordable providers like OnPay and Patriot Software are perfect for smaller businesses, but they offer just one full-service plan each.
 What works for your business when you have only a handful of employees might not meet your needs once you're working with a hundred-strong workforce.

 With ADP, you can start small and then upgrade to a bigger plan as your business grows.
 For instance, if your home-grown restaurant grows into a chain, it's easy to add HR management to your smaller ADP plan.

 If you read our previous sections, you're more than familiar with our biggest complaints: ADP doesn't list pricing on its site and requires you to endure a long sales pitch (complete with negotiations about signing bonuses and waived fees) just to get a quote.
 And once you get that quote, you'll find that ADP costs more than most payroll providers aimed at small businesses.

 ADP also scores low in customer satisfaction.
-On the review site Trustpilot, ADP has just a 3.3 out of 5 stars with multiple complaints about poor customer service and ongoing tech problems.3 The employer-facing app, in particular, gets trashed in the comments section of Trustpilot, Apple’s App Store, and Google Play.
+While ADP has 4 stars out of 5 on the review site Trustpilot, the customer comments include complaints of bad customer service, ongoing tech problems, and poor site security.2 The employer-facing app, in particular, gets trashed in the comments section of Trustpilot, Apple's App Store, and Google Play.

 ADP Payroll FAQs

 Can employees view their payslips with ADP Payroll?

 Yes.
 Employees can access payslips using ADP's mobile app or via ADP's online self-service portal.

 You can get automated customer support and tech help through ADP's phone line: 1-844-227-5237.
 If you need more than tech support, and depending on the ADP plan you sign up for, you can skip the phone tree to talk directly with your company's dedicated HR team.

 What is ADP TotalSource?